specialised-systems/azure-templates/README.md

 be suitable for others.
 Nonetheless, we welcome pull requests and encourage others to try our templates.

+## Usage

+Fork this repository and then add your own customisations over the top.
+To update your fork, merge from this (upstream) repository and upgrade to our most recent templates.

 ## Standards and Practices

 One of the stated aims of this repository is to apply informed standards and